JeffreyYeung7/TumorExpression/README.md

 # TumorExpression
 Tumor Type Classification from Gene Expression

-Using Variational Autoencoder to reduce initial ~20k dimensional genetic data into 100 dimensions.

-Visualized tumor type clusters with t-SNE.
+Encoded ~20k-dimensional data to 100-d latent space using a Variational Autoencoder

+Stripped encoder from VAE to feed into a two-layer feedforward network

+Achieved 93.62% accuracy across 33 tumor types and separated into clusters using t-SNE